senorGPT/CTF_crackmes.one/Biglsim04 - puzzle/Biglsim04 - puzzle - Solution.md

 ![image-20251211023312358](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251211023312358.png)

-The first immediate thing that stands out to me is the repeated loops to an index of `0x40`.
+The first immediate thing that stands out to me is the repeated loops to an index amount of `0x40`.

 The two loops at the start take some time but eventually click for me.
-The first loop I found in the long function just takes the user input up until a newline character and then checks if it is 9 characters long.
+The first loop I found just takes the user input up until a newline character and then checks if the result is 9 characters long.

 ![image-20251211043226186](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251211043226186.png)